OWASP/owasp-mastg/Document/0x05e-Testing-Cryptography.md

 Android cryptography APIs are based on the Java Cryptography Architecture (JCA).
 JCA separates the interfaces and implementation, making it possible to include several [security providers](https://developer.android.com/reference/java/security/Provider.html "Android Security Providers") that can implement sets of cryptographic algorithms.
 Most of the JCA interfaces and classes are defined in the `java.security.*` and `javax.crypto.*` packages.
 In addition, there are Android specific packages `android.security.*` and `android.security.keystore.*`.

-KeyStore and KeyChain provides APIs for storing and using keys (behind the scene, KeyChain API uses KeyStore system).
+KeyStore and KeyChain provide APIs for storing and using keys (behind the scene, KeyChain API uses KeyStore system).
 These systems allow to administer the full lifecycle of the cryptographic keys.
 Requirements and guidance for implementation of cryptographic key management can be found in [Key Management Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Key_Management_Cheat_Sheet.html "Key Management Cheat Sheet").
 We can identify following phases:

 - generating of a key
 - using of a key